Faith-Hall/project-4-group-4/README.md

 ---
 ## Model Selection and Optimization
-After cleaning, the data was split into taining and testing sets utilizing an 80/20 split and three options were selected as potential candidates for our machine learning model:
+After cleaning, the data was split into training and testing sets utilizing an 80/20 split and three options were selected as potential candidates for our machine learning model:
 - Linear Regression
 - Decision Tree
 - Random Forest Regression